dhbw-ka-tinf22b5-dinder/Dinder-SRS/finaleAbgabe/SoftwareArchitectureDocument.md

   automatically.
 - The backend does all the logic while our frontend acts only as an interface to the api.
 Thus, we would also be able to create an Android or IOS-App very easily in the future.
-- We currently don’t use test driven development, but we will write tests in the future
+- We didn't use test driven development, but we did end up writing some tests (coverage ~63%).

 Constraints: